 The time interval for the release of new category CPT codes varies from one category to another.
 New Category I CPT codes are released annually, Category II codes are released thrice a year, and New Category III CPT codes are released biannually.

 The most common CPT (Current Procedural Terminology) codes used by family practitioners are 99213 and 99214.
 According to CMS, family physicians provided a staggering number of established patient visits which was 38,249,187 in the year 2016.
 Out of these 38.2 million patient visits, approximately 42% were reported as 99213 visits, and approximately 50% were reported as 99214 visits (source).

 The CPT system and CMS (Centers for Medicare & Medicaid Services) Evaluation & Management rules state that 99213 can be used if a physician treats a patient for one stable chronic condition and 99214 can be used if they see a patient with one chronic disease not in optimal control.

 It’s important to note that family practice medical billing CPT Code reimbursement rates vary by location, insurance company, network status, license, etc. You can check the latest Medicare physician fee schedules in the CMS database here.

 According to the American Academy of Pediatrics(AAP), 99213 lists a typical physician’s time of 15 minutes face to face with the patient and/or family, while 99214 has a typical physician’s time of 25 minutes (source).
 Notably, the times are averages, not thresholds, so a physician should select the code closest to the time spent.
-For example, if the total duration of face to face time is 18 minutes, you should select code 99213 because the duration of the visit is closer to 15 minutes, the average time for a 99213, than it is to 25 minutes, the average time for a 99214.
+For example, if the total duration of face-to-face time is 18 minutes, you should select code 99213 because the duration of the visit is closer to 15 minutes, the average time for a 99213, than is to 25 minutes, and the average time for a 99214.